-The purpose of the OpenSG Simulations Working Group is to facilitate work on the modeling and simulation of modern electric power systems as they evolve towards both centralized architecture and more distributed, and hybrid control based on integrated Information and Communication Technologies (ICTs).
+The purpose of the OpenSG Simulations Working Group is to facilitate work on modeling and simulation of modern electric power systems as they evolve from highly centralized to more distributed and hybrid architectures, with control schemes based on increasingly integrated and pervasive information and communications technologies.

 The goal of the WG is to develop a framework and requirements for modeling and simulation tools and platforms, which support this evolution in power system design, engineering, and operation.

+The business rationale for the WG’s work is based on the financial and operational advantages that modeling and simulation of complex technical systems can deliver to the utility industry.

 Discussion

 Modeling and simulation have been used to good effect in power systems planning and operations.
 However, most modeling efforts have tended to be limited, due for example to a narrow focus on specific components (transformers, distribution feeders) or a specific class of problems (power flow, load profiling).
 As electric power systems incorporate more varied and distributed sources and loads, and rates become more granular and dynamic particularly at the “customer edge”, the modeling and simulation challenges will grow proportionally.

+Communications infrastructure has become an integral part of the Smart Grid.
+Accordingly, there is a need to integrate the modeling and simulation of communications and power systems into a “co-simulation” framework.

-This new power system structure has similarities to other systems in the manufacturing, automotive, and aviation industries, among others, where simulation is used intensively.
-In developing our requirements, we will study the modeling frameworks and tools that are used there to meet similar challenges, and follow some guiding principles intended to enable broad participation and rapid innovation, which we believe will drive advances in power system simulation to meet Smart Grid needs.
+The new power system structure has similarities to other systems in the manufacturing, automotive, and aviation industries, among others, where simulation is used intensively.
+In developing our requirements, we will study the modeling frameworks and tools that are used to meet similar challenges.
+In pursuing our work, we will follow some guiding principles intended to enable broad participation and rapid innovation, which we believe will drive advances in power system simulation to meet Smart Grid needs.

 Guiding Principles